-On the other hand, if you were just injured last week, and you give us a call, we’ll probably have an excellent opportunity to work your case up and give it its best shot to resolve as an insurance claim without having to file a lawsuit.
+On the other hand, if you were just injured last week, and you give us a call, we’ll probably have an excellent opportunity to work your case up and give it its best shot to resolve it as an insurance claim without having to file a lawsuit.
 In that case, we may be able to get the job done quicker.

 Factor #2: How has the injury impacted your life?